Sedd el Bahr

 The British attacked the Ottoman forts on 19 February 1915 at the start of the naval operations in the Dardanelles Campaign.
 Sedd el Bahr was subjected to repeated bombardment and raids by naval demolition teams and the position was deemed too exposed.
 By the peak of naval operations on 18 March, Sedd el Bahr and Kum Kale, across the straits, had been eliminated as threats.

-Sedd el Bahr is mentioned in the traditional Irish song "The Foggy Dew" in the line "It was better to die 'neath an Irish sky than at Suvla or Sud al bar".
+Sedd el Bahr is mentioned in the traditional Irish song "The Foggy Dew" in the line "It was better to die 'neath an Irish sky than at Suvla or Sud el bar".
 This line references the 1916 Easter Rising, which took place in Ireland around a year after the landing at Suvla Bay as part of the Gallipoli Campaign.